-- Your child must be at least 2 years old, but no more than 8 years old. - Your child must have a diagnosis of autism spectrum disorder, and have a prorated mental age of at least 11 months. - ➤ The provider supervising the habilitative therapy must be certified by the Behavioral Analyst Certification Board (BACB) as a Board Certified Behavior Analyst or Board Certified Behavior Analyst Doctorate (or is otherwise licensed to supervise this type of treatment). - ➤ The person providing the habilitative therapy must be certified by the BACB as a Board Certified Assistant Behavioral Analyst or Registered Behavioral Technician (or is otherwise licensed to provide this type of treatment). - > The Plan will only pay benefits for services supplemental to any therapy for which your child is eligible through his or her school or school district.
+Analyst Certification Board (BACB) as a Board Certified Behavior Analyst or Board Certified Behavior Analyst Doctorate (or is otherwise licensed to supervise this type of treatment).

+- ➤ The person providing the habilitative therapy must be certified by the BACB as a Board Certified Assistant Behavioral Analyst or Registered Behavioral Technician (or is otherwise licensed to provide this type of treatment). - ➤ The Plan will only pay benefits for services supplemental to any therapy for which your child is eligible through his or her school or school district.
 No benefits will be paid for therapy provided through the school or school district. - ➤ The habilitative therapy and treatment plan must get prior authorization from the Fund before treatment begins.
-The treatment notes and treatment plan must be reviewed by the Fund at least twice a year, and must show that: - Your child is demonstrating improvement. - You are trained to, and do, participate in the habilitative therapy. - You follow the treatment plan. - Professional services related to education or training for the care, monitoring, or treatment of diabetes. - Professional services for nutritional counseling, up to 4 visits per person each calendar year. - Hospital charges for room and board, and other inpatient or outpatient services. - Treatment of pregnancy and pregnancy-related conditions, including childbirth, miscarriage, or abortion, for employees and covered dependent spouses.
-Generally, no benefits are payable for pregnancy or pregnancy-related conditions for a dependent child, unless the care is considered preventive healthcare.
-Non-preventive healthcare services for a dependent child's pregnancy, including but not limited to ultrasounds, charges associated with a high-risk pregnancy, abortions, and delivery charges will not be covered. - Mastectomies, including all stages of surgery to rebuild the removed breast (reconstruction), surgery and reconstruction of the other breast so breasts look even, breast implants and prostheses, and treatment of physical health problems from a mastectomy, including swollen lymph glands (lymphedema).
+The treatment notes and treatment plan must be reviewed by the Fund at least twice a year, and must show that: - Your child is demonstrating improvement. - You are trained to, and do, participate in the habilitative therapy. - You follow the treatment plan. - Professional services related to education or training for the care, monitoring, or treatment of diabetes.
+Non-network services are not covered. - Professional services for nutritional counseling, up to \$200 per person each calendar year.
+Non-network services are not covered. - Hospital charges for room and board, and other inpatient or outpatient services. - Pregnancy and pregnancy-related conditions, including childbirth, miscarriage, abortion, for employees and covered dependents. - Mastectomies, including all stages of surgery to rebuild the removed breast (reconstruction), surgery and reconstruction of the other breast so breasts look even, breast implants and prostheses, and treatment of physical health problems from a mastectomy, including swollen lymph glands (lymphedema). - Medical services for organ transplants if the following rules are all met: - ➤ The transplant must be covered by Medicare, including meeting Medicare's clinical, facility, and provider requirements. - ➤ You must use any case management program recommended by the Fund or its representative. - > You must get prior authorization for the transplant. - ➤ Donor expenses for your transplant are only covered if the donor has no other coverage.